Using a chore chart to get your teenager to do their share around the house might seem like a good idea. But I wouldn’t recommend it.

 Trust me.
 Hold off on the chore chart and give this a try instead.
 Unlike the chore chart or a chore rotation, this approach is actually based on scientific research.
 But remember:

 This is critical.
-If you try to force your kids to do chores without doing them yourself it will invoke a concept I discussed earlier: diminished task attractiveness.
-Your kids will get the message that chores are not really as good or attractive as you say they are.
+If you try to force your teenager to do chores without doing any yourself it will invoke a concept I discussed earlier: diminished task attractiveness.
+Your kids will get the message that chores are lame.
 Parents are not exempt from this ritual!